neil-zt/eeg/README.md

     - Caches and auto-removes the signals recorded.
 - **MNE Driver**: The `MNEDriver` Class
     - Helps the `Frame` Class invoke APIs of the MNE package.

+Two additional models are provided to facilitate the development process:

+- **Noise Generator**: The `Noise` Class
+    - Generates random noise signals for testing purposes.
+- **Metrics**: The `Metrics` Class
+    - Calculates metrics to assess the performance of the system, such as a recording's correlation to the ground truth.

 ## Data Formats